 Course Description

-KOR 4500 is designed as an intercultural seminar which aims to develop students’ cultural fluency, by which they can analyze the differences and similarities between cultures, fully appreciate both on the basis of unbiased views, and equip them with enhanced intercultural communication skills and competences required in a globalized context of business, research, and politics.
+KOR 4500 is designed as an intercultural seminar which aims to develop students’ cultural fluency, by which they can analyze the differences and similarities between Korean culture and their own native culture, , fully appreciate both on the basis of unbiased views, and equip them with enhanced intercultural communication skills and competences required in a globalized context of business, research, and politics.

 This course provides students with opportunities to integrate their theoretical intercultural knowledge with practical skills of communication, behaviors, and interactions by putting them in simulated settings of social communities, business places, and intercultural meetings, all based on their previous study-abroad experiences.